 If you want the broad operational answer to why machine learning models degrade in production, start there.
 This article explains why the web-service mental model causes those failures in the first place.

 You build it, deploy it, monitor response codes and response time, and move on.
 SLA is uptime and latency.
-Done.
+The mental model is clean and it works.

 AI systems violate all four assumptions above — and the violations are not edge cases.
 They are fundamental properties of how machine learning works.